Yuna Manase

-Yuna Suzuki (鈴木友菜, Suzuki Yūna), better know by her ring name Yuna Manase (まなせゆうな, Manase Yūna), is a Japanese professional wrestler, currently working as a freelancer and is best known for her tenure with the Japanese promotion Tokyo Joshi Pro Wrestling.
+Yuna Suzuki (鈴木友菜, Suzuki Yūna), better know by her ring name Yuna Manase (まなせゆうな, Manase Yūna), is a Japanese professional wrestler, working as a freelancer and is best known for her tenure with the Japanese promotion Tokyo Joshi Pro Wrestling.
 She also works as a coach and trained various wrestlers such as Natsumi Maki, Tam Nakano and Saori Anou.

 Professional wrestling career

 Independent circuit (2014–present)

 Suzuki is known for briefly competing in various promotions.
 At CyberFight Festival 2021, an event promoted by CyberFight for its four brands, DDT Pro-Wrestling, Pro Wrestling Noah, Tokyo Joshi Pro Wrestling and Ganbare☆Pro-Wrestling on July 6, 2021, Suzuki participated in a 15-person rumble rules match also involving Antonio Honda, Muhammad Yone, Shuhei Taniguchi, Yoshiaki Yatsu and others.

 DDT Pro Wrestling (2017–present)

 Suzuki usually works for the Ganbare☆Pro-Wrestling branch of DDT, but made appearances in the signature events of the promotions such as the DDT Peter Pan.

 At Ryōgoku Peter Pan 2017 on August 20, she participated in a Rumble rules match for the Ironman Heavymetalweight Championship also involving Cherry, Yuu, Shoko Nakajima, Yuka Sakazaki and others.
 She made another appearance at Wrestle Peter Pan 2019 from July 15 during the relationship between DDT and Tokyo Joshi Pro Wrestling, event where she teamed up with Natsumi Maki and Himawari Unagi in a losing effort to Rika Tatsumi and The Bakuretsu Sisters (Nodoka Tenma and Yuki Aino).

 Another notable event where she competed is the DDT Ultimate Party.
 At Ultimate Party 2019 on November 3, she teamed up with Super Sasadango Machine, Jiro "Ikemen" Kuroshio, Hiroshi Yamato and Makoto Oishi falling short to Danshoku Dino, Asuka, Yuki Iino, Mizuki and Trans-Am★Hiroshi in a Ten-person tag team match for the KO-D 10-Man Tag Team Championship.

 At DDT Ganbare Pro Battle Runner on January 17, 2021, she teamed up with Kuuga and Yumehito Imanari to unsuccessfully challenge The Halfee (Katsuzaki Shunosuke, Moehiko Harumisawa and Shu Sakurai) for the GWC 6-Man Tag Team Championship.